Skip to main content

 Additional facts about YMCA and funding:

-- If the YMCA felt they could operate in Cañon City, they would already be here.
-They were approached and discussion occurred in 1999, 2009, and 2017.
+5. If the YMCA felt they could operate in Cañon City, they would already be here.
+They were approached and discussions occurred in 1999, 2009, and 2017.

 Yes, schools, first responders, and roads are essential services to any community; however, some do not think about parks and recreation as an essential service.
 A phrase which applies here is, “You don’t know what you have until it’s gone.”
 In 2010, Colorado Springs made the choice to cut their Parks and Recreation Department by 85%.
 Parks, trails, pavilions, and playgrounds were not maintained, some programs were eliminated, and many staff members were let go.
 It did not take long for the community to get upset because the facilities they enjoyed using were no longer maintained.
 Not only did the citizens of Colorado Springs learn the value of recreation, but so did the government.
 People complained about an increase in crime and the fact they no longer wanted to use facilities in disrepair.
 Fast forward to now and not only did Colorado Springs reinstate the budget for parks and recreation but have continued to look for ways to invest in additional parks, trails, facilities such as pickleball courts, and programs.
 “You don’t know what you have until it’s gone,” is a lesson the community learned and now they continue to invest in recreation because it is an essential service.